AMReX-Astro/Castro/Docs/source/Hydrodynamics.rst

 We now compute explicit source terms for each variable in :math:`\Qb` and :math:`\Ub`.
 The primitive variable source terms will be used to construct time-centered fluxes.
 The conserved variable source will be used to advance the solution.
+To reduce memory usage, we do not include source terms for the advected quantities, species, and auxiliary variables in the conserved state vector by default.
+If your application needs external source terms for these variables, set `USE_SPECIES_SOURCES=TRUE` when compiling so that space will be allocated for them.
 We neglect reaction source terms since they are accounted for in **Steps 1** and **6**.
 The source terms are:

 .. math::